 The 2013 Curriculum offers:

-After obtaining a Bachelor of Engineering Sciences, students can choose to:
+After obtaining a Bachelor of Science in Engineering, students can choose to:

 * Separate applications are not needed for students choosing to obtain certification as a UC Civil Engineer.
 The duration of the certification program will depend on the major/minor/certification combination chosen by the student.